silvascientist/stress-test-template/README.md

 # stress-test-template
 A template for stress testing majority element code.
-Written for an online class taken through Coursera.
+Written as part of an online class taken through Coursera.